BanzaiMan/hanke-henry/README.md

 This calendar has the following preferable characteristics over the presently adopted Gregorian Calendar:

+1. Calendar remains identical year after year.
 1. No time zones.
 1. No Daylight Savings Time.

-1. Dates will fall on the same weekday.
+Basically, the idea is to gather the leap days into chunks of 7, which will form a mini-month (called _Xtr_) at the end of the year.
+This will allow consistent number of days in each month year after year, except those in _Xtrs_.

-`hanke-henry-calendar` extends the Date class to deal with this calendar.
+`hanke-henry-calendar` extends the Date and DateTime classes to deal with this calendar.

 ## Installation